frapaoli/A_star_algorithm/README.md

 ### 1.2.4 How the graph gets stored in long-term memory

+When all threads are done with the links generation as well (which is guaranteed by a barrier), the graph data structure can be serialized (i.e., stored) into the file specified by the user through the terminal command window.
+The graph serialization gets performed in binary format through the `write` system call, so that the graph structure occupies less bytes in the disk.

+The main steps of the graph storing algorithm are the following:
+1. One thread stores at the beginning of the file the informations regarding nodes and links, which are:
+* aa
+* bb
+2. Threads concurrently go through every graph partition

+fcntl
+lseek

 Since the graph can have up to millions of nodes and therefore the graph size can become quite big, we decide to implement the graph generation (and loading) in a multithreaded way.